Stuart Pivar

-Stuart Pivar (born 1930) is an American art collector from Brooklyn, New York known for being one of the founders of the New York Academy of Art along with Andy Warhol.
-Trained as a scientist, he has long endorsed the study of anatomy and need for artists to acquire technical skills.
-Pivar grew his fortune in the plastics industry and is also the author of several books.
+Stuart Pivar (born 1930) is an American chemist and art collector known for his unorthodox views about evolution.
+Trained as a scientist, Pivar has long endorsed the study of anatomy and need for artists to acquire technical skills.
+He grew his fortune in the plastics industry and is also the author of several books.
+Pivar is one of the founders of the New York Academy of Art with, among others, Andy Warhol.

-Early life and education
+Early life

 Stuart Pivar was born 1930 in Brooklyn, New York to a father who imported velvet ribbons and a mother known for being "intensely style-conscious".
 Pivar speaks Yiddish and was brought up in a Jewish family.
 He began collecting objects at age 7, starting with insects in Central Park, and later bottle caps on Kings Highway at age 8.
 He spent time at a summer camp in Kingston, New York.
 Pivar attended Brooklyn Technical High School before going on to earn a B.Sc in chemistry at Hofstra University, graduating in 1951.

 Career

-In 1959, Pivar founded Chemtainer Industries, a business that specialised in bulk-storage plastic containers.
+In 1959, Pivar founded Chemtainer Industries, a business that specialized in bulk-storage plastic containers.
 As an inventor, he made a large fortune in plastics.
 While remaining active in the plastics industry, he became an independently wealthy investor and buyer on the art scene.